ethereum/devp2p/discv5/discv5-theory.md

 Neighbors of very low distance are unlikely to occur in practice.
 Implementations may omit buckets for low distances.

-### Liveness Checks In Practice
+### Table Maintenance In Practice

+Nodes are expected to keep track of their close neighbors and regularly refresh their information.
+To do so, a lookup targeting the least recently refreshed bucket should be performed at regular intervals.

 Checking node liveness whenever a node is to be added to a bucket is impractical and creates a DoS vector.
-Implementations can perform liveness checks asynchronously with bucket addition and occasionally verify that a random node in a random bucket is live.
+Implementations can perform liveness checks asynchronously with bucket addition and occasionally verify that a random node in a random bucket is live by sending [PING].
+When the PONG response indicates that a new version of the node record is available, the liveness check should pull the new record and update it in the local table.

+For FINDNODE, implementations must avoid returning any nodes whose liveness has not been verified.

 ### Recursive Lookup